If there’s a smartphone app for everyday life, there’s certainly a WordPress plugin built specifically for Genesis Framework.

-So, essentially, Genesis Simple Hooks plugin is meant for the developers.
+So, essentially, the Genesis Simple Hooks plugin is meant for the developers.

-If you want to see settings panel of Genesis Simple Hooks, here’s a screenshot.
+If you want to see the settings panel of Genesis Simple Hooks, here’s a screenshot.

 The screenshot is just a local capture and doesn’t show the entire panel because it’s too big.
 You can install the plugin and get a better view of the interface.